-Exception: If, prior to October 1, 2015, you obtained a valid license issued by the USCG or a valid boating certificate issued by CT, MA, NH, NY or RI, you are not required to have a Safe Waterskiing Endorsement.
-Persons who are younger than 16 years of age, or who do not have a valid license issued by the USCG or a valid boating certificate issued by CT, MA, NH, NY or RI, are not eligible to operate a vessel engaged in tubing or water skiing.
+If prior to October 1, 2015, you obtained a valid boating certificate issued by the USCG, CT, MA, NH, NY, or RI you do not need to obtain a Safe Water Skiing Endorsement.
+Persons who are younger than 16 years of age, or who do not have a valid boating certificate issued by the USCG, CT, MA, NH, NY or RI, are not eligible to operate a vessel engaged in water skiing.

-Persons who obtain one of the above described certificates from a State that has a reciprocal agreement with Connecticut or a U.S Coast Guard License, after October 1, 2015, will be able to obtain the required Safe Water Skiing Endorsement through an online Safe Water Skiing Course.
-The link to the course is https://portal.
+Persons who obtain one of the above-described certificates from a reciprocal state, Connecticut, or the U.S Coast Guard, after October 1, 2015, will be able to obtain the required Safe Water Skiing Endorsement through an online Safe Water Skiing Course.
+The link to the course is https://portal.ct.gov/DEEP/Boating/Safety/Safe-Waterskiing-Endorsement

-ct.gov/DEEP/Boating/Safety/Safe-Waterskiing-Endorsement